omotarita/cw1/README.md

 - I changed the **write_file_details** function so that it would only look for two genres for each movie, and removed 'vote_average' from the list of relevantDetails it looked for.
 Upon rerunning the code, I was pleased to see that the [prepared_complete_data.csv](prepared_complete_data.csv) had hundreds more movies than it did previously

 - Ultimately, I decided to return 'vote_average' to the list of relevantDetails as I hoped to use it during the data exploration stage of the project, to compare each movie's statistics for Average Vote against its Popularity.
 However, I kept it such that the **write_file_details** function continued to only look for two genres per movie.
+Although I ended up with fewer movies than the original 1400, I think 700 is more than enough to produce a reliable data visualisation

-### Data Exploration s=Steps
+### Data Exploration Steps

 #### Code